tensorflow/tensorflow/tensorflow/python/keras/benchmarks/keras_examples_benchmarks/README.md

 3. Create class which inherits from `tf.test.Benchmark`
 4. Define and load dataset in `__init__` method.
 5. Design and create a model in `_build_model` method.
-6. Define the `benchmark_xxx` method and it will pass benchmark related hyper parameters, which includes `batch_size`, `run_iters`, `train_data` and etc. You can check examples from [here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/python/keras/benchmarks/keras_examples_benchmarks).
+6. Define the benchmark_xxx method to measure the performance of benchmarks with different hyper parameters, such as `batch_size`, `run_iters`, `distribution_strategy` and etc. You can check examples from [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/keras/benchmarks/keras_examples_benchmarks/bidirectional_lstm_benchmark_test.py#L60).
 7. Add the benchmark target to the [BUILD](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/keras/benchmarks/BUILD) file.

 ## Troubleshooting